What’s Included in a Pre-Employment Health Check?

 What is included in a pre-employment medical?

-• Medical history review – a chat about your health background.
+• Medical history review this is a relaxed chat about your health background so we can understand anything important from the past.

 For businesses, pre-employment medicals can make a big difference.
 They help: